johnpuddephatt/oclt/_pages/invest.md

 subtitle: Be part of changing Oxfordshire's housing system

 ---
 We are currently preparing to raise finance through issuing community shares in the trust off the back of our first project in West Oxford and a pipeline of new projects in the works.
-We aim to launch this investment window in Autumn 2019.
+We aim to launch this investment window in 2020.

 For now there are three ways that you can get involved